 Packing credit is basically a loan provided to exporters or sellers to finance the goods’ procurement before shipment.
 The bank will make the funds available to a letter of credit issued favoring the seller and a confirmed order for selling the goods or services.
-The advance is provided to purchase raw materials, process, manufacture, pack, market and transport the required goods and services.
+The advance is provided to purchase raw materials, process, manufacture, pack, market, and transport the required goods and services.

 Features of Packing Credit

-The packing credit has the following features:
+It has the following features:

-The Self-liquidating feature is the most significant feature of packing credit.
+The Self-liquidating feature is the most significant feature of it.
 The loan can be liquidated against the final payment of the goods and services or can even be converted to post-shipment finance post the shipment of the goods.
 This is extremely beneficial to small exporters who may not have the required capital.
 This also eliminates a lot of risk from the financing as the bank has the assurance of payment before the exporter receives the proceeds.

 Credit to Buy Goods